unum-cloud/ustore/README.md

     make -j16
 ```

-For Flight RPC, Apache Arrow must be preinstalled.
+For Flight RPC, Apache Arrow must be pre-installed.

 To build language bindings:

 ```sh